Jimisha18/-Auto-Insurance-Criminal-Deception/README.md

 final_accuracy_svc=accuracy_score(y_predict_svc,y_test)
 print("The test-accuracy of SVM model is ", final_accuracy_svc*100,"%")
 ```
+The test-accuracy of SVM model is  72.8 %

 5. Hyperparameter tunning for baseline SVM model
 ```
 from sklearn.model_selection import GridSearchCV